tecoevo/tecoevo.github.io/pages/theobiocourse.md

 	* Morning: Day 1: What is Macroecology? & Macroecological theories and patterns.
 	* Afternoon: How to test macroecology (Species and Communities approaches) & Demonstration in R.
 * Day two
-	* Morning: Species distribution models (SDMs) and potential applications regarding climate change and conservation & Large-scale ecological datasets.
+	* Morning: Species distribution models (SDMs) and potential applications regarding climate change and conservation & mechanistic eco-evolutionary models Seminar.
 	* Afternoon: How to make a SDM.
 Demonstration in R.

 ### January 24 - 27